 From February 3, 2017 to March 17, 2017, NDSR Art will be accepting applications for residents.
 Four residents will be selected for the 2017-2018 cohort.
 See the 2017-2018 projects page to read the goals and the specific responsibilities required by each institution’s project.

-Residents Webinar – Feb 28 11AM EST – Learn about the NDSR Art resident application process and hear from our four 2017-2018 hosts.
-The webinar will be recorded and available on the ARLIS/NA Learning Portal.
-Register now
+Residents Webinar – Learn about the NDSR Art resident application process and hear from our four 2017-2018 hosts.
+The webinar is recorded and available on the ARLIS/NA Learning Portal.

 NDSR Art seeks four residents for year-long placement at host institutions across the country.
 NDSR Art residencies run for 12 months, from August 2017 through July 2018 and from August 2018 through July 2019.
 Residents will complete digital stewardship projects on-site at their host institutions.